Agnibha-31/OXYRA-Powered-Physics-Guided-DO-Forecasting-Temporal-Intelligence/README.md

 License: https://creativecommons.org/licenses/by/4.0/
 ```

-The complete asset scope, exclusions, disclaimer, research-safety notice, and attribution wording are in [`DATA-LICENSE.md`](DATA-LICENSE.md). [`NOTICE`](NOTICE) is informational and does not replace or modify either license.
+The complete CC BY 4.0 legal terms are contained in [`LICENSE-DATA`](LICENSE-DATA).
+The asset scope, exclusions, attribution wording, disclaimer, and research-safety notice are contained in [`DATA_SCOPE.md`](DATA_SCOPE.md). [`NOTICE`](NOTICE) is informational and does not replace or modify either governing license.
 This section summarizes the repository files and is not legal advice.

 ---